edatasheets/digital-datasheets/support-docs/README.md

 A digital datasheet shall include the following information:
 The manufacturer’s name
 The Manufacturer Part Number (MPN)
-The datasheet release date
+Information to identify the source datasheet
-The datasheet version
+The datasheet version given by date or GUID
 The component part type.
 See appendix for examples.
 List of Component Pins as defined by the specification.